evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 * Use heat pump technology for both heating and cooling instead of electrical/gas heating.
 * Set thermostat to lower temperature in winter and higher temperature in summer.
-* Consider putting on warmer clothes instead of cooling/heating entire room.
+* Consider putting on warmer clothes instead of heating entire room.
 * Keep doors/windows shut when cooling/heating is on.
 * Change air filters of cooling/heating equipment regularly.